-If your residency status changes from out-of-district to in-district when you update your address, it is your responsibility to report this to the Records & Registration Office.
+If your residency status changes from out-of-district to in-district when you update your address, it is your responsibility to report this to the Records Office.
 You must provide proof of the residency change by providing a Michigan photo id with the change; and one of the following: current motor vehicle registration, property tax receipt for property tax within Mott College district, utility bill with service